2023 Solar Incentives Guide for Pueblo, CO - Tax Credits & Rebates

 EcoWatch's Pueblo, CO Solar Incentives FAQs

-It's best to speak with your local Pueblo solar installer for a better understanding of which incentives your project will qualify for.
+It's a good idea to talk to your local Pueblo solar installer for a better understanding of which incentives your project may qualify for.
 Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those provided at the level of the Colorado government, might have other requirements.
+Some incentives, like those provided by the Colorado government, might have additional requirements.

-You should plan to talk to someone from the company that installed your system – or speak to a local Pueblo solar installer — to learn about which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+An excellent idea would be to talk to the company that installed your system – or call a local Pueblo solar installer — to better understand which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.